immunefi-team/Bounty_Boosts/ZeroLend/29170 - [SC - Medium] DoS by front-runnable externall call.md

 # DoS by front-runnable externall call

-Submitted on Sat Mar 09 2024 06:31:48 GMT-0400 (Atlantic Standard Time) by @Lastc0de for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 9th 2024 at 12:31:48 UTC by @Lastc0de for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29170